aditya-uiux-dev/nexora-e-commerce-app/README.md

 NEXORA follows a **design-first development workflow**.

+### 1. Research & Planning

+The overall e-commerce structure and user journey were planned before development.

-### 1. Design
+### 2. UI Design

-The complete interface was designed in Figma with a focus on layout, typography, spacing, product presentation, and visual hierarchy.
+The complete interface was designed in Figma with a focus on:

+- Layout
+- Typography
+- Spacing
+- Product presentation
+- Visual hierarchy
+- Navigation
+- Content structure

-### 2. Development
+### 3. Frontend Development

-The design was converted into HTML and CSS and developed section by section.
+The Figma design was converted into HTML and CSS.

+Instead of building the entire page at once, each major section was developed individually.

-### 3. Integration
+### 4. Section Integration

-Each completed section was integrated into the main homepage.
+After completing each section, it was integrated into the main homepage.

-### 4. Testing
+### 5. Testing & Refinement

-The interface was tested in the browser and refined during development.
+The interface was tested in the browser and refined during development to maintain visual consistency with the original design.

-### 5. Version Control
+### 6. Version Control

 Development milestones were committed and pushed to GitHub throughout the project.

+### 7. Deployment

+The completed frontend was deployed using Netlify.

+---

+## 🛍️ Homepage Experience

+The homepage follows a structured product-discovery journey:

+**Discovery → Categories → Featured Products → Deals → Trending → Benefits → Personalization → Newsletter → Footer**

+This structure allows users to move naturally from discovering the store to exploring products and promotional content.

 ---